-#1: When do we recognise an item as property, plant and equipment?
+#1: When do we recognise an item of PPE?

 This is consistent with the general recognition principle of an asset in the Conceptual Framework for financial reporting.
 We have covered this in Accounting for non-financial assets.

-#2: How do we measure an item of property, plant and equipment?
+#2: How do we measure an item of PPE?

 - the estimated amount of the costs to dismantle and removing the PPE and restoring the site in which the item is located, the obligation incurred when the item is acquired or as a consequence of using the item.

-Sometimes, entities are required to replace certain parts of the property, plant and equipment as part of the items’ repair and maintenance activity.
+Sometimes, entities must replace certain parts of PPE as part of the item repair and maintenance activity.
 IAS 16 is clear that entities should not capitalise the costs incurred for repair and maintenance of PPE.
-Instead, these costs are expensed off to profit or loss when incurred as they are the cost incurred for the day-to-day servicing of the item.
+Instead, entities expense off these costs to profit or loss when incurred.
+This is because they are the cost that entities need to incur for the day-to-day servicing of the item.
 Examples of repair and maintenance costs are labour and consumables.